 that is handy, it’s not clear what one would use the distributed

 array for rather than just having each task have its own local

-However, for largely local computation (such as master-worker type operations), the distributed arrays work well.
+However, for largely local computation (such as coordinator-worker type operations), the distributed arrays work well.
 Here we have a STREAM calculation:

 Julia has explicit support for CSP-style

 go, which are something like a cross between queues and futures; they can keep being written to from multiple

 Chapel, by contrast, doesn’t expose these methods; communications is done implicitly through remote data access or remote code invocation.

 Having seen the parallel computing tools available in each language, we try here a simple distributed computation.
 Here we try Julia, Chapel, and Python using Dask on a simple distributed-memory stencil problem, two dimensional upwinded advection.
 A Gaussian blob is advected by a constant velocity field; shown below is the initial condition, the blob moved slightly after a few timesteps, and the difference.

 We do this in Julia using DistributedArrays, in Chapel using Stencil-distributed arrays, and in Python using Dask arrays.
 The relevant code snippets follow below.